 This section will shed light on these tools, explain their functionalities, and specify alternatives.

-Improvado is an enterprise-grade ETL revenue platform.
+Improvado is an enterprise-grade marketing analytics platform.
 It's designed specifically for sales and marketing purposes to automate all possible data processes.

 The tool has different modules, each one responsible for its own functions: